saumya/NWjs/README.md

 A playground to experiement [NWjs][1] and web technology.

+Some of the experiments work on browser directly not needing [NWjs][1]

  - Home of [this experiment][ex1]
  - P2P with [webtorrent][2] experiment, [try it here][ex2]